 No throwing your toddler in the air or watching TV or tickle fights in the five minutes immediately before bed.

 IMPORTANT NOTE: I totally encourage tickle fights and any other kinds of rowdy fun you can think of with your children.
 It’s fun for the whole family!
 Just NOT in the five minutes before bed.
 (Right after waking up is a great time to play!)

 The Next Step?

-Like I said, these are ‘shortcuts’ and quick tricks that, for some parents, are the missing piece of the puzzle that gets their child sleeping through the night.
+Like I said, these are ‘tips’ and quick tricks that, for some parents, are the missing piece of the puzzle that gets their child sleeping longer during the night.

-And while I hope that you’ll be one of the lucky parents who’s able to solve their children’s sleep problems using one of these tricks, I’m also here for you if you need a little more guidance, book a free discovery call and let's work together in solving your little one’s sleep.
+And while I hope that you’ll be one of the parents who’s able to solve their children’s sleep problems using one of these tips, I’m also here for you if you need a little more guidance, you can apply through my website and let's work together in solving your little one’s sleep.